Last updated October 28, 2020

-How to Apply for an EIN for your LLC (Online)
+How to Apply for an EIN for your LLC with the IRS (Online)

 Also known as: How to Apply for a Federal Tax ID Number for an LLC

 This lesson is about how to get an EIN for an LLC, not another type of business or trust.
 Also, you can only apply for an EIN online if you have a Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN).
 If you don’t have an SSN or ITIN, you can still obtain an EIN for your LLC.
 Please see instructions here: how to get an EIN without an SSN or ITIN.